an-cabal/an-rope/README.md

-`Rope` provides two APIs for editing a `Rope`: a destructive, edit-in-place API whose methods match those of `String`, and a non-destructive, persistant API.
+`Rope` provides two APIs for editing a `Rope`: a destructive, edit-in-place API whose methods match those of `String`, and a non-destructive, persistent API.

 ### compatibility

-`an-rope` is [built against](https://travis-ci.org/hawkw/an-editor) the latest stable, beta, and nightly Rust releases, on macOS and Ubuntu.
+`an-rope` is [built against](https://travis-ci.org/an-cabal/an-rope) the latest stable, beta, and nightly Rust releases, on macOS and Ubuntu.
 Some features rely on nightly Rust, and may not be available on other release channels.

 ### cargo feature flags